 - Annual rent increases

-- What is extraordinarily required of maintenance by you as a tenant
+- What is extraordinarily required by you as a tenant, when it comes to maintenance

 - Special conditions when vacating (for instance that you have to move 14 days before the lease ends)